hudiyaresa/Data-Warehouse-Olist/README.md

 ---

 ## Overview
-This project implements a Data Warehouse (DWH) for Olist, leveraging Slowly Changing Dimensions (SCD) strategies and an ELT pipeline using Python, SQL, and Luigi for orchestration.
+This project implements a Data Warehouse (DWH) for Olist, leveraging Slowly Changing Dimensions (SCD) strategies and an ELT pipeline using Python, SQL, and Luigi for orchestration from my article in Medium [here](https://medium.com/@hudiya.resa/designing-the-data-warehouse-olist-marketplace-case-study-6c3b111aa0c9).

 ## Requirements Gathering
 Below are some of the most critical questions and answers gathered during the requirements phase for SCD strategy scope: